pavlo-myskov/word-wheel/README.md

 ### User Stories
 - #### Firt time user
-  - As a first time player, I want to see the game instructions/rules.
+  - As a first-time player, I want to see the game instructions/rules.
-  - As a first time user of the game, I want to easily understand the aims of the game.
+  - As a first-time user of the game, I want to easily understand the aims of the game.
-  - As a first time user of the game, I want to be able to start the game easily.
+  - As a first-time user of the game, I want to be able to start the game easily.
-  - As a first time player, I want to be able select a topic of the words
+  - As a first-time player, I want to be able to select a topic of the words

 - #### Returning user
   - As a returning user of the game, I want to be able to start the game again.